 General health and wellbeing check

+The provider will discuss any health or wellbeing concerns with the worker and may recommend further programs.
 Diet, nutrition and hydration can also be challenging to manage, which can lead to lower productivity or further health complaints.

 Work area assessment